Anita Loos: 1960-1981: Later life and death

 She was interviewed in the television documentary series Hollywood: A Celebration of the American Silent Film (1980).

-Death

 After spending several weeks with a lung infection, Anita Loos suffered a heart attack and died in Manhattan's Doctors Hospital in New York City at the age of 93.
 At the memorial service, friends Helen Hayes, Ruth Gordon, and Lillian Gish, regaled the mourners with humorous anecdotes and Jule Styne played songs from Loos's musicals, including "Diamonds Are a Girl's Best Friend".